richardjalba/mern-ecommerce/README.md

 Then I give the Add to Cart button an onClick addToCartHandler.
 Which adds to cart the quantity selected on the ProductScreen.
 While also taking the user to the CartScreen.

 Then I build out the CartScreen and bring the route into App.js.

+Now I work on Cart functionality by building out the respective Constant, Reducer, Action.
+Bring this into the store.js file.

+Note: The cart is saved to local storage in JSON format.